Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 ### Notes on step timing

-Where a main board or expansion board drives more than one motor (either directly or via an external driver) and M569 T parameters are applied to more than one motor attached to that board, the M569 T parameter are not indepedently settable.
+Where a main board or expansion board drives more than one motor (either directly or via an external driver) and M569 T parameters are applied to more than one motor attached to that board, the M569 T parameters are not settable independently for each motor.
 Here's how it works:
 * Any driver for which the M569 T parameters are all 0.2 or less is a 'fast' driver and will be driven at full speed (with timings not less than 0.2us)
 * For the remaining drivers, RRF takes the maximum of each of the four T values, and the resulting set of four T values is applied to **all** those drivers.
 RRF does this to speed up the code, because when external drivers are used they are almost always of the same type and so have the same timing requirements.
 * On all boards except the MB6XD, when a new M569 T command is processed, RRF updates those maximum values if the T values in the new M569 command are greater.
 So the set of maximum T values can only increase, not decrease.
 If you want to reduce the T values, you needs to reboot.